turingschool/frontend-mod-1-prework/section1/relection.md

 9. What questions do you still have about the work we've done so far? (not having a question is not an option)

-+Why would one use concatenation over interpolation, or visa-versa?
++ Why would one use concatenation over interpolation, or visa-versa?
 It it a style preference or does one have situational benefits that the other may not have?
-+Are code comments to be written in the imperative voice like a git comment is?
++ Are code comments to be written in the imperative voice like a git comment is?